martinwangjian/twmu-aws-ai-agent-global-hackathon-2025/README.md

 Challenge: We're building for the agentic era (5-year vision) but need to work today (hackathon demo).

 **Solution**: Transparent implementation status.
 We clearly document what's production-ready (WhatsApp bot, memory, calendar) vs what's demo (hardcoded discovery, payment placeholders).
 Judges see both the working system and the future vision.

 ---

-## Known Issues & AWS Service Status

-### Current Status (October 20, 2025)

-**AWS Service Outage Impact**: We are experiencing issues with AWS services in us-east-1 region:

-1. **AgentCore A2A Runtime** - HTTP 424 "Failed Dependency" errors
-   - **Root Cause**: OAuth authorization mismatch at AgentCore platform layer
-   - **Evidence**: Runtime logs show healthy health checks, no application errors
-   - **Status**: Platform configuration issue, not application code

-2. **WhatsApp Message Processing** - Messages not reaching AgentCore
-   - **Root Cause**: AWS End User Messaging service disruption
-   - **Evidence**: Lambda receives events but message payload not processed
-   - **Status**: Infrastructure issue during AWS outage

-### System Verification

-**What's Working**:
-- ✅ All infrastructure deployed (CloudFormation stacks healthy)
-- ✅ AgentCore runtimes responding to health checks
-- ✅ Lambda functions executing without errors
-- ✅ SNS topics and subscriptions configured correctly
-- ✅ Cognito authentication working (tokens generated successfully)

-**Evidence of Working System**:
-- ✅ Screenshots captured from actual working interactions
-- ✅ CloudWatch logs show successful executions before outage
-- ✅ Calendar integration tested and verified
-- ✅ Memory persistence demonstrated in screenshots

-### For Judges

-The system was fully functional before the AWS service disruption.
-All screenshots in this README are from actual working interactions.
-The architecture is sound, the code is tested, and the deployment is complete.

-We will update the demo video with live interactions once AWS services are restored.

-**Verification**: You can review CloudWatch logs showing healthy runtime execution and our comprehensive test suite demonstrating functionality.

----